skagankose/dv_fall_2017/README.md

 - Mohammad Yaghini
 - Süha Kağan Köse

-## Visualising the TV Mirror: Evolution and Importance of the National Swiss Radio/TV Broadcasts in the Course of the Last Century
+## Visualising the TV Mirror
+### Evolution and Importance of the National Swiss Radio/TV Broadcasts in the Course of the Last Century

 The popular media is an (imperfect) mirror of the society.
 In this project, we want to study the effect of social trends and events of the past century on TV/Radio broadcasts.
 The 20th century saw the invention and ubiquity of the broadcast media: first radio and then television.
 At the same time, many international events (World Wars, the rise and the fall of Communism, the formation of European Union, etc) as well as national incidents (sexual revolution of 1960's, the establishment of women voting right) took place in this period.
 All of these events had profound impact on the society, and as a result on broadcast media such as TV and Radio.
 Having access to a wealth of information about TV/Radio emissions all the way from 1930's until today, we believe we can track this events and by means of a data story and a convincing visualisation, highlight the events of the decades past.
 To this end, we are going to mainly use the RTS dataset.
 However, to complement our analyses, we will potentially make use of Spinn3r, other Swiss Open datasets, and Wikimedia data as well.